nrwl/nx/nx-dev/nx-dev/public/documentation/shared/guides/nx-and-ts.md

 `@nrwl/js` is particularly useful if you want to

-- Create framework agnostic TypeScript libraries within an existing Nx workspace (say to use in your React, Node or Angular app)
+- Create framework-agnostic TypeScript libraries within an existing Nx workspace (say to use in your React, Node or Angular app)
 - Publish TypeScript packages to NPM

 To get started with TypeScript packages in Nx, either add the `@nrwl/js` package to an existing Nx workspace or generate a new Nx workspace using the `--preset=ts` preset.